Shamir-Lab/EMP-benchmark/README.md

 5. Content of EMP's go folder under ./go
 6. Content of EMP's dictionaries folder under ./dictionaries

-Note that you can also root_dir

 ## Run crieria

 Our benchmark contains 6 main criteria: EHR, mEHR, Richness, Intra-module homogeneity, Robustness (F1) and Robustness (AUPR).

-The criteria main files reside in evaluation directory. running the criteria is done as follows:
+The criteria main files reside in `src/evaluation` directory.
+Running the criteria is done as follows:

 * To run EHR execute: `ehr_counts.py`: with the following parameters:
 parameters: